 Nefretiri

-The carousel turns, and it feels like the world stands still.
+The carousel turns, and it's as if the world stands still.

 They're infected with innocence and ignorance.